IanSkelskey/IanSkelskey/README.md

 - Actively seeking software engineering/app developer positions starting in October 2023.
 - Completing CS50's Introduction to Game Development course by December 2023.
+- Aiming to have a successful holiday toy drive this year.

 #### 👨‍💻 Technologies